 You will be able to select 7.5 ECTS/15 CATS of optional modules in semester 1.
 These can include broadening options (LANGXXXX, UOSMXXXX, etc.) that may be chosen from the list of modules provided in the programme catalogue (online option choice system).

-Code Module Title ECTS Туре PHYS1005 Introduction to Astronomy and Space Science 7.5 Optional PHYS1004 Introduction to Photonics 7.5 Optional MATH1048 Linear Algebra I 7.5 Optional
+Code Module Title ECTS Туре PHYS1005 Introduction to Astronomy and Space Science 7.5 Optional PHYS1004 Introduction to Photonics 7.5 Optional PHYS1203 Linear Algebra in Physics 7.5 Optional

 Part II

 Part II Core